FEC's motto and vision statement is:

 Phil 3:12-14; Matt 16:24-26

 FEC was formed in October 1974, when a sizeable proportion of the congregation of the Chester Road English Presbyterian Church joined together under the ministry of Rev Gilbert Evans to hold its first services.

 Initially the church met in borrowed premises which formed part of one of the former Courtaulds textile mills in Flint.
 However, in 1976 the older part of our present church building was acquired and converted to our use.
 The building was extended in 1996 and it now provides ample space and the modern facilities which the church enjoys.

 The church celebrated its 40th anniversary in October 2014.

-Ben Slater joined the church in Autumn 2017.
+Ben Slater joined the church in Autumn 2017 and work as Assistant Pastor until 2019 when he became the Pastor.
 More about Ben can be found on Pastors & Elders.